neoforged/.github/primers/26.2/index.md

     - `Options`
         - `hideGui` is replaced by `Hud#isHidden`, `GuiRenderState#isHudHidden`
         - `preferredGraphicsBackend` - Gets the preferred graphics library to use when rendering the game.
-        - `hasPreferredGraphicsBackendChanged` - Whether the preferred graphics library selected has changed from when the game initially started up.
+        - `isRestartRequiredToApplyVideoSettings` - Whether a restart is required to apply the desired graphics settings.
     - `PreferredGraphicsApi` - The graphics libraries vanilla supports to render the game.
     - `RotatingSectionStorage` - A class for managing the order of sections in relation to a center position.
     - `SectionUpdateTracker` - A class for tracking whether a section needs to be updated.